Donald Trump shunned Project 2025 as a candidate, but is adopting its ideas in office

 Federal workforce

-Trump established the Department of Government Efficiency (DOGE) led by his ally, billionaire Elon Musk, who has since been leading efforts to gut federal agencies, including shuttering USAID, the agency tasked with leading humanitarian efforts overseas.
+Trump established the Department of Government Efficiency (DOGE) led by his ally, billionaire Elon Musk, who has since been leading efforts to gut federal agencies, including shuttering the U.S. Agency for International Development (USAID), the agency tasked with leading humanitarian efforts overseas.

 More than 60,000 federal workers have accepted a voluntary buyout offer that was emailed out to more than 2 million eligible federal employees on Jan.
 28, according to The Associated Press.